The Ayakashi Hunter's Tainted Bride: Characters

-Himiko is the 3rd Division Captain of The Imperial Chamber of the Onmyo (皇國陰陽寮) and belongs to the Kokujo clan guarding The Five Element Barrier (五行結界) .As the captain with the highest spiritual power and oldest age, and a key figure in opening the The Five Element Barrier (五行結界), she possesses outstanding talent for barrier spells, but is also eager to cultivate the next generation.She intervenes in Amon's attempt to investigate the incident of Nanao, who has been detected to have high spiritual power, and helps Nanao analyze her spiritual seal and explain the "Five Great Spells", assigning Sayoko to guide Nanao.
+Himiko is the 3rd Division Captain of The Imperial Chamber of the Onmyo (皇國陰陽寮) and belongs to the Kokujo clan guarding The Five Element Barrier (五行結界).
+As the captain with the highest spiritual power and oldest age, and a key figure in opening The Five Element Barrier (五行結界), she possesses outstanding talent for barrier spells, but is also eager to cultivate the next generation.
+She intervenes in Amon's attempt to investigate the incident of Nanao, who has been detected to have high spiritual power, and helps Nanao analyze her spiritual seal and explain the "Five Great Spells", assigning Sayoko to guide Nanao.